cancerit/hairpin2/README.md

                                   by extended arguments provided at runtime -o, --output-config FILEPATH    log filter paramaters from run as a config JSON file
-  -m, --name-mapping S:SM S:SM...
+  -m, --name-mapping STR | FILEPATH
                                   If sample names in VCF differ from SM tags in alignment files, provide a key here to map them.
-When multiple alignments are
+Accepts a path to a JSON file, or JSON-formatted string of key-value pairs
+                                  where keys are sample names in the VCF and all values are either the SM tag or the filepath of the relevant alignment - e.g.
+                                  '{"sample0": "PDxxA", "sample1": "PDxxB"}'
+                                  or '{"sample0": "A.bam", ...}'.
+When only a
-                                  provided, accepts a space separated list of sample:SM pairs.
-When only a single
+                                  single alignment is provided, also accepts a JSON-spec top-level array of possible sample
+                                  of interest names - e.g.
+                                  '["TUMOR","TUMOUR"]'.
+Note that when
+                                  providing a JSON-formatted string at the
+                                  command line you must single quote the string, and use only double quotes
+                                  internally
-                                  alignment is provided, also accepts a comma separated string of one or more possible sample-of-interest names like TUMOR,TUMOUR -r, --cram-reference FILEPATH   path to FASTA format CRAM reference, overrides $REF_PATH and UR tags for CRAM alignments
+  -r, --cram-reference FILEPATH   path to FASTA format CRAM reference,
+                                  overrides $REF_PATH and UR tags for CRAM alignments